 Crossing the 45th parallel, halfway between the North Pole and the equator, the road turns north, returning to Montana.
 Hellroaring Plateau, etched by glacial canyons, sprinkled with lakes of lustrous blue, sits beneath a coat of pinkish snow.
 A thousand feet below, near Vista Point and Rock Creek Canyon, as dusk settles over the day, seven miles of descending switchbacks begin.
 Only inches from weeping walls, the road winds down, glaciers appearing at one turn before disappearing around the next, replaced by sweeping tundra or sun glinted mountains.
 A thin line of asphalt slinks through the dying light, as water soundlessly tumbles through Upper Rock Creek below.
 Miles in the distance, a single set of headlights rise up from the opposite direction, like fireflies climbing on the wind.

 When I pulled up in front of Bogart’s Restaurant in Red Lodge, Montana, my nerves were still jangling with excitement.
 It had taken four hours to drive 67 miles.
 I was visually spent.
 Inside, every stool along a dark wooden bar was filled.
 Photographs of Humphrey Bogart hung on exposed brick walls.
 Metal lamps hung above wooden booths.
 I sat at a small table underneath Humphrey’s gaze and ordered fried pickles and an unsweetened iced tea.
 My waitress, Meg, asked if I had just come across Beartooth Highway.
 I nodded.
 “In that case,” she said “you deserve a beer.”
 I laughed, ordered a Modelo Especial and settled in.
 Theodore Roosevelt National Park was another five hours east and I wasn’t going to make it this evening.
-After pickles and a couple of fish tacos, I spent the night a few miles outside Red Lodge, pulled off on the side of an old logging road.
+After pickles and a couple of fish tacos, I spent the night a few miles outside Red Lodge, on the side of an old logging road.

 There is no easy way to get from Billings, Montana to Watford City, North Dakota.
 Clipping the southeast corner of Montana, I-94 threads along the Yellowstone River, across diminishing mountains that slowly give way to rust colored flatlands above the Crow and Northern Cheyenne Indian Reservations.
 Below Sidney, Route 16 jogs east across the North Dakota border, leaving the Yellowstone behind only a few miles from where it marries the Missouri.
 Split into two distinct parks, 68 miles apart, the North Unit entrance to Theodore Roosevelt National Park is 15 miles south of Watford City via Highway 85.
 I arrived around 10:00 AM, found the visitor center and mapped out a few good hikes.